kelvinagyareyeboah/kelvinagyareyeboah/README.md

 > “next level”

-and I’ll push this into a **portfolio that gets interviews, not just views**.
+and I’ll push this into a **portfolio that gets interviews, not j